aivic/datascience/notes/machine learning objectives II.md

-* Mapping a dataset to a common distribution (such as Uniform or Gaussian) using Scikit-learn
 * Normalizing a data set using scikit-learn
 * Reducing dataset complexity with dimensionality reduction using scikit-learn
 * Summarizing the functions available in scikit-learn used to approximate feature mappings for specific kernels